 We see some altering of the rules in Seán Haldane’s historical novel The Devil’s Making.
 Chad Hobbes has recently finished his law degree at Oxford, and travels to British Columbia, where he gets a job as a police constable in the town of Victoria.
 Hobbes began his study in the Divinity program, but changed his views about religion.
 He’s interested in philosophy, though, especially the implications of Charles Darwin’s recently-published work.
 The nature of humanity is of particular interest to Hobbes, and as he begins his work, he gets plenty of opportunity to reflect on it.
 For one thing, he soon runs into the deeply ingrained prejudice against non-Whites.
 And as the novel begins, he doesn’t question it much.
 But when Richard McCrory is found brutally murdered, Hobbes begins to change his views.
 Wiladzap, a leader among the Tsimshian Indians, is arrested for the crime, but claims his innocence.
 As Hobbes begins the investigation into McCrory’s murder, he gets to know the Tsimshian better, and sees that traditional cultural ‘rules’ about men, women, and the social order don’t necessarily make the sense that he once thought they might.
 Throughout this novel, we see the impact of Darwin’s work and thought.
 Certainly his findings and perspective on them altered a lot of social and scientific ‘rules.’

 People who do change the game – who alter the rules – may not always be proven right.
 But they do change our way of thinking, or at least invite us to reflect on it.
 And that, I think, can move us forward.

-*NOTE: The title of this post is a line from Paul Vance and Lee Pockriss’ Playground in My Mind.
+*NOTE: The title of this post is a line from Andrew Lloyd Weber and Tim Rice’s Good Night and Thank You.